0xSmilingLizard/Receiver2Mods.SneakBotMania/README.md

 # SneakBotMania

-A mod for Receiver 2, that adds a timer to spwan stalker entities and related settings.
+A mod for Receiver 2, that adds a timer to spawn stalker entities and related settings.

 ## Install